Services

 Shopify is the centre.
 Everything else needs to connect cleanly.

-This is architecture work: designing how Shopify connects to your ops tools, fulfilment partners, warehouse systems, and finance — with clear event flows, reconciliation logic, and data governance that works at scale.
+Architecture for how Shopify connects to your ops tools, fulfilment partners, warehouse systems, and finance — with clear data flows, reconciliation logic, and governance that works at scale.
 Not theoretical diagrams.
 Systems that actually run.

-Designed the integration between Shopify Plus and a furniture retailer’s custom ERP — covering order sync, stock reservation, fulfilment events, and financial reconciliation across 14,000+ SKUs.
+Designed the integration between Shopify Plus and a furniture retailer’s custom ERP — covering order sync, stock reservation, fulfilment events, and financial reconciliation across 5,000+ products.
 Replaced a daily manual reconciliation process with an automated event pipeline.

 What's included